Warrant for Possession and a Transfer to the High Court

 It does however often take several weeks for the eviction to be executed, and because of this, the tenant often has time to make an application to suspend the warrant and for it to be dealt with by the court the day before the date fixed for the eviction.

 HIGH COURT ORDER (Writ Of Possession)

 The county court is granted a general power to transfer an eviction case to the High Court under s42(2) of the County Courts Act 1984 and s42(5) provides that if proceedings for enforcement are transferred, the order may be enforced as a High Court Order.
-The landlord will have to provide evidence as to why the transfer is being requested.
-In cases where an outright possession order has been made, and whilst the landlord has to obtain permission to issue a writ of possession (except in mortgage cases and that of trespass) this can be done on a ‘without notice’ basis.
-The court may well be convinced that the occupiers have been made fully aware of all the steps leading to the possession order which is why the occupier may not receive notice of the application and there is no requirement to inform them of the date of the intended eviction.
+The landlord will have to give evidence as to why the transfer is being requested.
+In cases where an outright possession order has been made, and whilst the landlord has to get permission to issue a writ of possession (except in mortgage cases and that of trespass) this can be done on a ‘without notice’ basis.
+If the court is convinced that the occupiers have been made fully aware of all the steps leading to the possession order, they may not receive notice of the application and there is no requirement to inform them of the date of the intended eviction.
 Tenants will be expected to leave on the day the High Court Enforcement Officers arrive.